 Need an automated process to do all the heavy lifting?
 See how Proven is helping VC firms just like yours provide better solutions to their portfolio companies.

 Vendor management is everything involved in selecting and managing suppliers that a fund and its portfolio companies need to operate smoothly and reach intended objectives.
-The vendor management process is deeply complex, involving everything from choosing the right vendors to negotiating deals, getting contracts approved, controlling costs, reducing vendor-related risks, and ensuring fulfillment.
+The vendor management process is a complex and multifaceted one, encompassing everything from selecting the right vendors to negotiating deals, obtaining contract approvals, managing costs, mitigating vendor-related risks, and ensuring timely fulfillment.

-Vendor management should be part of your platform strategy because this is one of the key things that can support founders during their launch and growth stage.
+Vendor management should be part of your platform strategy, as it is one of the key factors that can support founders during their launch and growth stages.
 A formalized post investment support that doesn't prioritize resources like vendor management technology may not be as strong a value-add as the platform team may desire.

 Hence the need to ensure that, as director of platform, your team goes above and beyond to proactively engage in contract negotiations.
 Why?
 Because finding the right solutions that generate cost savings for the portfolio companies often leads to better ROI for the fund and startups.